ViktoriiaMessi/ViktoriiaMessi/README.md

 ## Soft skills 💡

+- communication
+- problem solving
+- teamwork
-- flexibility
+- adaptability
-- friendliness
+- time management
-- creativity
+- critical thinking

 ## Hard skills ⚙️

-- work experience of 11 years
-- high level of responsibility
+- using the keyboard and mouse effectively
+- organizing files and folders on your computer
+- searching for information on Google
+- installing programs and extensions
-- good education
+- reading documentation
+- using a word processor (e.g., VSCode)

 ## Messi is my cat ₍^. .^₎⟆